-Here they are: Obamas’ White House portraits being unveiled
+Obamas return to White House: Official portraits unveiled

+“Barack and Michelle, welcome home,” President Joe Biden said before he invited the Obamas to the stage to unveil the portraits.
+Some in the audience gasped, others applauded.

+“It’s great to be back,” Obama said when it was his turn to speak.
+He praised Biden — his vice president — as someone who became a “true partner and a true friend.”

-WASHINGTON (AP) — The American artist whom former President Barack Obama selected to paint his official White House portrait says the “stripped down” style of his works helps create an “encounter” between the person in the painting and the person looking at it.
+The artist whom Barack Obama selected to paint his portrait says the “stripped down” style of his works helps create an “encounter” between the person in the painting and the person looking at it.

-Robert McCurdy likes to present his subjects without any facial expression and standing against a white background, which is how America’s 44th and first Black president will be seen for posterity, in a black suit and gray tie, when his portrait is finally revealed on Wednesday.
+Robert McCurdy likes to present his subjects without any facial expression and standing against a white background, which is how America’s 44th and first Black president will be seen here for posterity, in a black suit and gray tie.

-President Joe Biden and first lady Jill Biden invited Obama and former first lady Michelle Obama back to the White House to unveil their official portraits.
-It will be Mrs. Obama’s first visit since Obama’s presidency ended in January 2017.
-Obama visited in April to help celebrate the anniversary of the major health care law he signed.
+Biden and first lady Jill Biden invited Obama and the former first lady back to their former home to unveil their official portraits.
+It was Mrs. Obama’s first visit since her husband’s presidency ended in January 2017.
+Obama himself visited in April to help celebrate the anniversary of the major health care law he signed.

-The former first lady chose artist Sharon Sprung to do her portrait.
-She is depicted seated on a sofa in the Red Room, wearing a formal light blue dress.
+The former first lady chose artist Sharon Sprung for her portrait.

+The portraits do not look like any others in the collection to which they will be added, in terms of style and substance.

 McCurdy told the White House Historical Association for the latest edition of its “1600 Sessions” podcast that his style is “stripped down for a reason.”
 He’s also done portraits of South Africa’s Nelson Mandela, Amazon’s Jeff Bezos and the Dalai Lama, among others.